Cardwell Reforms: Evaluation

 These reforms started to turn British forces into an effective Imperial force.
 A change of government put Cardwell out of office in 1874, but his reforms remained despite attempts from the Regular Army to abolish them and return to the comfortable and familiar old post-1815 situation.

-The Reserve Force Act of 1867 had failed to meet the aim of recruiting the numbers of reserves which were needed, so low a rate of pay having been offered for the First Class Army Reserve that very few joined it.
-To address this, their pay was doubled, subject to their accepting the new conditions of service contained in the Army Enlistment Act of 1870.
-Unlike its predecessor, recruiting under this new Act was very satisfactory and had the desired effect of filling up their numbers to the regulated strength.
+The Reserve Force Act 1867 had failed to meet the aim of recruiting the numbers of reserves which were needed, so low a rate of pay having been offered for the First Class Army Reserve that very few joined it.
+To address this, their pay was doubled, subject to their accepting the new conditions of service contained in the Army Enlistment (Short Service) Act 1870.
+Unlike its predecessor, recruiting under this new act was very satisfactory and had the desired effect of filling up their numbers to the regulated strength.

 Historians of the British army have generally praised the Cardwell reforms as essential to full modernisation.
 They point out that the Duke of Cambridge blocked many other reforms, such as the adoption of a general staff system as pioneered by the successful Prussian army.

 However a minority of historians, chiefly political specialists, have criticised the limited nature of the reforms.
 Theodore Hoppen says these reforms were at best partial, at worst ineffective....
 No planning department was established and no chief of staff appointed to set out the purpose and strategy of the army as a whole because politicians, Civil Servants, and soldiers all proved reluctant to take seriously the idea that Britain could ever again be involved in a large scale European war.